-Overall materiality £2,055,000
+Overall materiality £1,884,000 (£2,055,000)

-How we determined it 1% of total assets
+How we determined it 1% of Total Assets

 Rationale for the materiality benchmark We believe that total assets is a primary measure used by the shareholders in assessing the performance of the company.
 It is also a generally accepted measure used for companies in this industry.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 50% of overall materiality, amounting to £1,027,500 for the company financial statements.
+Our performance materiality was 75% (2022: 50%) of overall materiality, amounting to £1,413,000 (2022: £1,027,500) for the company's financial statements.

-In determining the performance materiality, we considered a number of factors - risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount at the lower end of our normal range was appropriate.
+In determining the performance materiality, we considered a number of factors - the history of misstatements, risk assessment and aggregation risk and the effectiveness of controls - and concluded that an amount at the upper end of our normal range was appropriate.

-We agreed with those charged with governance that we would report to them misstatements identified during our audit above £102,750, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with those charged with governance that we would report to them misstatements identified during our audit above £94,200 (2022: £102,750), as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.